jeizsm/ipfs_proxy/README.md

 - install and run postgresql

-- edit environment variables if necessary in env file
+- edit environment variables if necessary in .env file

 - cargo run